v4iv/theleakycauldronblog/src/pages/blog/authenticated-serverless-crud-with-netlify-functions-and-faunadb-part-1.md

 }
 ```

-The `netlify-dev` package allows us to emulate the netlify production environment on our local machine.
+The ~~`netlify-dev`~~ `netlify-cli` package allows us to emulate the netlify production environment on our local machine.
 It also injects variables saved in a `.env` file into the environment, bringing us to the next step.

 Create a file `.env`: